Tag: dark blues

 Stephen A. Brady, Hartfords, 1887.

-Brady, the entrepreneur and sportsman, resumed baseball activities in 1888 for the Jersey City Skeeters of the Central League.
-He captained Jersey City and guarded first base at 36 years old.
-In 1889, Brady finally stepped away from the field as a player and applied to be an umpire in the Atlantic Association.
-His application was granted, and he was hired as a regular umpire in June.
-It’s likely that he did not enjoy his time as an umpire, because less than a month later he was replaced.
-For a short time Brady worked as a saloon keeper in New York City.
+Brady, both an entrepreneur and sportsman, resumed baseball in 1888 with the Jersey City Skeeters of the Central League, playing first base at 36 years old.
+After an uneventful season, he retired as a player and applied to become an umpire in the Atlantic Association, a position he secured in June 1889.
+However, his umpiring stint was short-lived, as he was replaced less than a month later.
+Brady then transitioned to work as a saloon keeper in New York City.

-In February of 1890, Brady made a comeback to baseball when he was hired as player-manager of the Jersey City club.
-But by 1892, he had moved back to Hartford and married a woman from New Britain named Mary A. Begley.
-He was a member of the Hartford baseball club who competed in the Connecticut State League.
-The team was comprised of several ex-major league players such as Mickey Welch, Ed Beecher and John M. Henry.
-After his official retirement from baseball, Brady and his brothers established a successful bottling company in Hartford called Brady Bros.
-The concern manufactured stone and glass bottles and filled them with mineral water and soda.
+By 1892, he had moved back to Hartford and married Mary A. Begley from New Britain.
+He joined the Hartford baseball club, competing in the Connecticut State League alongside ex-major leaguers like Mickey Welch, Ed Beecher and John M. Henry.
+It would be his final season in organized ball.
+Upon retiring, Brady and his brothers founded a successful bottling company in Hartford, Brady Brothers, which produced stone and glass bottles filled with mineral water and soda.

 Hartford Courant excerpt, March 16, 1894.

-Steve Brady made his last recorded appearance on a baseball diamond in the summer of 1898, when his team of wine clerks took on a Hartford Police nine.
-His fingers were reported to be “twisted and knotted” from a lifetime of baseball in an era without proper protection.
-Brady became an active member of the Hartford Elks Lodge and the Ancient Order of Hibernians with whom he conducted various charitable deeds.
-On November 17, 1917 Stephen A. Brady passed away at the age of 66 in the home where he was born at 72 Ward Street.
-His brother John “Jackson” Brady carried on the family business as President of Brady Brothers.
+Brady made his final recorded appearance on a baseball field in the summer of 1898, when his team of wine clerks faced a Hartford Police nine.
+His fingers were described as “twisted and knotted,” from a lifetime of fielding in an era without proper hand protection.
+He became an active member of the Hartford Elks Lodge and the Ancient Order of Hibernians, with whom he engaged in various charitable efforts.
+On November 17, 1917, Stephen A. Brady passed away at age 66 in his birthplace at 72 Ward Street.
+His brother, John ‘Jackson’ Brady, continued the family business as President of Brady Bros.

 Hartford Courant excerpt, October 14, 1923.